andrew-k-21-12/dependencies-fetcher/README.md

 1. Revisit this doc and the sandbox doc.

-2. Clean-up the automation with the corresponding docs.

-3. Perform basic QA.
+2. Perform basic QA.

-4. CICD via GitHub actions, tests (all that is very optional).
+3. CICD via GitHub actions, tests (all that is very optional).